homiak/pegasus/stoneblocks/README.md

-Crafting
-You can find ores (not in multicraft, but in minetest) under the ground to create these blocks.
-To create these blocks you need

-# StoneBlocks Mod for Minetest
+# StoneBlocks Mod for minetest based games (most functionality works in multicraft as well)

 ## Overview
 StoneBlocks adds a variety of stone-based blocks with unique properties, including light-emitting stones and decorative blocks.
-Each block has custom sounds and reacts to player proximity, creating a dynamic and immersive environment.
+Some block reacts to player proximity, creating a dynamic and immersive environment.

 ## Installation
+- Standard installation via contentDB

+### Manual install for single player games
 1. Download the StoneBlocks mod.
-2. Unzip and place the `stoneblocks` folder into your Minetest `mods` directory.
+2. Unzip and place the `stoneblocks` folder into your Minetest `mods` directory or Multicraft <game_name>/worldmods
 3. Enable the mod through the Minetest UI or add `load_mod_stoneblocks = true` to your `minetest.conf` file.

 ## Features